 - If you have a sell-able business, the professionals will happily line up and bring the “how to sell” expertise to you whenever you’re ready.

 - If you have an un-sell-able business, all your “how to sell” knowledge is wasted.

-Success has more to do with the business than it does with the process that is used to sell it.
+Success in selling is almost entirely about the business being sold, and not the process that is used to sell it.